ghost-aHVudGVy/ghost-aHVudGVy/README.md

-# Hi, I'm Antonio

-I'm an **IT Support professional** with hands-on experience helping users solve technical problems and keeping systems running smoothly.
-Skilled in **Windows, Active Directory, Microsoft 365, remote support tools, and ticketing systems**, I troubleshoot software, hardware, and network issues efficiently.
+I'm an IT Support professional who enjoys helping people solve technical problems and keeping systems running smoothly.
+I work with Windows, Active Directory, Microsoft 365, remote support tools, and ticketing systems, and I troubleshoot software, hardware, and network issues efficiently.

-I enjoy **solving problems, keeping users productive, and learning continuously**.
-I’m organized, reliable, and have practical experience in **user account management, GPO configuration, printer setups, and remote diagnostics**.
-I’ve also completed programming courses in **Python, JavaScript, HTML, and CSS through SoftUni**, which strengthened my problem-solving and technical thinking skills.
+I get satisfaction from solving problems, keeping users productive, and learning new skills every day.
+I have hands-on experience with user account management, GPO configuration, printer setups, and remote diagnostics.
+On top of that, I completed programming courses in Python, JavaScript, HTML, and CSS through SoftUni, which strengthened my problem-solving and technical thinking.

-I’m currently building my experience in **Help Desk / IT Support roles** while exploring **cybersecurity** to grow professionally.
+Right now, I'm focused on growing my experience in Help Desk / IT Support roles while also exploring cybersecurity to broaden my skillset.

 ---